Embed This Data

 - 0.5% 5-year compound annual growth

 - $8,759 per capita

 - FDI Inflow:

-The top individual income tax rate is 25 percent, and the top corporate tax rate is 33.3 percent.
+Jamaica’s top individual and corporate income tax rates are 25 percent.
 Other taxes include a property transfer tax and a general consumption tax.
-The overall tax burden is 23.4 percent of gross domestic income.
-Government spending amounts to 32 percent of gross domestic output.
-Public debt is high at over 145 percent of GDP, and the government has had to seek IMF assistance.
+The overall tax burden equals 25.5 percent of total domestic income.
+Government spending has amounted to 27.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.3 percent of GDP.
+Public debt is equivalent to 124.3 percent of GDP.